kristenannapurna/secrets-of-a-javascript-ninja/03-first-class-functions.md

 Whenver a funciton is set up to be called at a later time, whether by the browser in the event-handling phase or by other code, we are setting up a _callback_.

-Let's look at a simple callback example in `code/03/01-simple-callback-example.html`.
+Let's look at a simple callback example in <a href="code/03/01-simple-callback-example.html">`code/03/01-simple-callback-example.html`</a>.

 Important takeaways: